imadexpndy/edjs.site/README.md

 cd ../website
 # Update assets/js/supabase-config.js with your Supabase credentials
 # Serve with any static server (Python, Node, etc.)
+# The homepage is index.html which will be served automatically
 python -m http.server 8000
 ```